Latin Kings

 The Latin Kings were aggressively expanding their empire and were looking for more angles to expand the Cocaine, Marijuana, and Heroin pipelines by putting soldiers in the burbs.
 They also grew into other states and even small towns in rural Illinois.
 As the Latin Kings continued to grow by the late 1980s tensions with other gangs heated up and more violence ensued.
 The Latin Kings wanted to flex their muscle and show their dominance in the streets by displaying several acts of violence; this would eventually bring about early tensions with fellow gangs within the People Nation alliance.
 Sometimes scuffles would break out or there were cold feelings among allies.
 This was seen as necessary because Latin Kings had to look out for each other more so than any other group out there and members needed to make a living on the streets without interference, however, interalliance wars were often smoothed over after short periods of time in the late 80s.
 Latin Kings would learn to perceive possible threats from other organizations quickly and be fast to be on the offensive before anything got more out of hand.

 In the summer of 1988 King Papo, the man that united all the gangs together, that created the Latin King Nation in 1964 had suddenly disappeared.
 Rumors flew around that this was an internal hit on his life but there is no confirmation of that, other rumors said that Papo fled the country but once again there was no evidence and no body was ever found.
-The fact is Papo did not vanish or get killed, instead he kept a lower profile than ever.
+The fact is Papo may not have vanish or got killed, instead he may have kept a lower profile than ever.
 Right after Papo’s disappearance from the streets, the Latin Kings were left 100% in command to the incarcerated BK and Lord Gino who were still serving sentences for murders since 1972.
 They now ran the organization from behind bars and took the Latin Kings in a direction that would bring about higher profits and more dominance on the streets and that is the point in time where they started having minor conflicts with fellow People Nation gangs.

 In the year 1988, Latin Kings moved to the Gage Park community to address issues newly arrived Hispanic youths were having moving into a white neighborhood.
 Gage Park was not welcoming of Hispanic people and racial tensions ensued.
 Latin Kings settled differences with a white group called the South Side Heads and flipped many of their members into the Latin Kings.
 This new Gage Park branch grew exponentially and became the notorious Crown Town Latin Kings we know today.